Knife Maker's Mark for Jay Fisher Knives

 Leather is the hide of cattle, stripped of all hair and properly vegetable tanned.
 The most important size measurement in knife sheaths is the thickness, designated in the leather trade by weight.
 So, all cattle leathers are measured in ounces.
 An ounce roughly translates to 1/64th of an inch (.4mm).
 So one ounce thick leather is about 1/64th of an inch thick (about .015" for you machinists).
 Incidentally, thick leathers (over 4-5 oz.) only come from mature cattle.

 The leather I use for fixed blade knife sheaths is 9-10 oz. thick, or .150" or about 5/32 of an inch (4mm).
 When used in welts, which are stacked in multiples, along with the front and back of the sheath, it's not unusual for the sheath thickness to be 3/4" to 1" thick!
-For folding knives, which are lighter and smaller, I'll use a thinner leather, usually about 6 ounce.
+Rarely, and only for some folding knives, which are lighter and smaller, I'll use a thinner leather, usually about 6 ounce.

 Page Topics